azzammuhyala/txtwrap/README.md

-The difference between [`txtwrap`](https://pypi.org/project/txtwrap) and [`textwrap`](https://docs.python.org/3/library/textwrap.html) is that this module is designed not only for wrapping and filling monospace fonts but also for other font types, such as Arial, Times New Roman, and more.
+The difference between [`txtwrap`](https://pypi.org/project/txtwrap) and [`textwrap`](https://docs.python.org/3/library/textwrap.html) is that this module is designed not only for wrapping and filling _monospace fonts_ but also for other font types, such as _Arial_, _Times New Roman_, and more.

 <h1></h1>

+## Lorem ipsum
 ```py
 LOREM_IPSUM_WORDS
 LOREM_IPSUM_SENTENCES
 LOREM_IPSUM_PARAGRAPHS
 ```
-A collection of words, sentences, and paragraphs that can be used as examples.
+A _Lorem Ipsum_ collection of words, sentences, and paragraphs that can be used as examples.
-- `LOREM_IPSUM_WORDS` contains a short Lorem Ipsum sentence.
+- `LOREM_IPSUM_WORDS` contains a short sentence.
 - `LOREM_IPSUM_SENTENCES` contains a slightly longer paragraph.
 - `LOREM_IPSUM_PARAGRAPHS` contains several longer paragraphs.